StackRunner1/oartagents/docs/next_features.md

       `from → to — reason`
 - [x] Wire handoff events state from sdkTest to ChatPanel
 - [ ] Sort-merge handoff messages chronologically into chat stream (by `at`) —
-      currently shown in a dedicated section
+      currently also listed in the right-column Handoff Suggestions panel
 - [x] Action buttons to Apply/Dismiss (Apply switches agent immediately)

 ## New platform-aligned tasks (from main app context)